Bear abandoned during storm dies after Colorado wildlife officials try to save her

 NOTE: This story has been updated to reflect an announcement from wildlife officials Tuesday that the bear “didn’t survive the night.”

-An 11-pound bear found abandoned as a storm rolled through part of Colorado “didn’t survive the night” after officials rushed to save it.
+An 11-pound bear was found abandoned as a storm rolled through part of Colorado, officials said.

 A homeowner spotted the bear Monday near Colorado Springs and called wildlife officials.
 When they arrived, they found what they thought to be a cub “near death,” Colorado Parks and Wildlife Officer Cassidy English said on Twitter.